I will not forget you. Behold, I have inscribed you on the palms of my hands.

 I struggled to view myself as God did.

-During that season Scripture was essential to train my heart on truth.
+During that season Scripture was essential to teach my heart truth.
 (It still is!)
 God also used a friend to remind me of my value.
 He answered prayers that never even made it past my lips when he sent me a priceless girlfriend named Peg.
 She was a young mom who had also just left the workforce.
 We laughed together, cried together, prayed together, watched each other’s children, and encouraged one another.
 She was a true blessing in that desperate season of life.

 Do you have friends like Peg?
 Are you that friend to anyone else?